-Healing homes can be a viable option at various points in the continuum of the justice process.
-They can serve as viable alternatives to secure detention on the front end of the system for preadjudicated youth, as well as "step down" options for youth transitioning out of facilities.
 All step-down, transitional, and post-release housing options should be community-rooted assets that are resourced to connect youth and families in a healthy way, and do not involve private, for-profit entities with limited investment back in the communities they serve.

 Special consideration in programmatic development and solutions should be paid for girls and gender expansive young people.
 Agencies and community partners already existing in Alameda County and the bay area that practice a credible messenger model and that have been extremely successful in working with girls and gender expansive youth that are more deeply system involved and should be advisors and core partners in building out the Gender responsive model.
+Clearly the Subcommittee has more work to do in this area, as reflected in the list of priorities above.
+The Subcommittee will begin this work by reviewing previously proposed language from members.